Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 42% of Likely U.S. Voters approve of President Trump’s job performance.
-Fifty-seven percent (57%) disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Wednesday shows that 49% of Likely U.S. Voters approve of President Trump’s job performance.
+Forty-nine percent (49%) disapprove.

-The latest figures include 26% who Strongly Approve of the way the president is performing and 45% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -19 (see trends).
+The latest figures include 35% who Strongly Approve of the way Trump is performing and 41% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -6. (see trends).

 Some readers wonder how we come up with our job approval ratings for the president since they often don’t show as dramatic a change as some other pollsters do.
 It depends on how you ask the question and whom you ask.